The Best Backpacks for College That Suit a Range of Styles

 This pack offers multiple organizational compartments for everything from pens and cell phones to chargers and tablets.
 It has a padded compartment for a 17-inch laptop, though the bottom of the bag is not especially well padded; you'll want to be careful when setting it down.
 Other features include padded shoulder straps and side mesh water bottle pockets.

 Weighing in at only 12 ounces, the JanSport SuperBreak is lightweight, but built to last.
 It features a large main compartment for books and binders, as well as a front utility pocket for smaller items.
-It comes in more than 50 different colors and patterns, so you should be able to find something that suits your style.
+It comes in over 30 different colors and patterns, so you should be able to find something that suits your style.
 This bag lacks a laptop compartment, however.

 Gear Up for Your Future